mfumagalli/Clathrins_evolution/README.md

-# Clathrins_evolution
+# Genetic diversity of CHC22 clathrin impacts its function in glucose metabolism

-Collection of scripts used for Fumagalli, Camus, Diekmann et al. 2019 [bioarxiv](https://www.biorxiv.org/content/10.1101/307264v2)
+Collection of scripts used for Fumagalli M, Camus SM, Diekmann Y _et al._ 2019 [eLife](https://elifesciences.org/articles/41517).
+Genetic diversity of CHC22 clathrin impacts its function in glucose metabolism.

 Any queries should be directed to m.fumagalli@imperial.ac.uk